tdavray/SpaceLuck/README.md

 You apply these functions when you create define the animation behavior.

-2. What are pros & cons of using Promises in Javascript?
-What is the super-set of Promises?
+**2. What are pros & cons of using Promises in Javascript?
+What is the super-set of Promises?**

 Pros :

-When you use Promises, you don't have to use nested callbacks (so the code is more understandable and with less indentation)
+When you use Promises, you don't have to use nested callbacks, so the code is more understandable and with less indentation.
+It makes the asynchronous code looks clean and you can understand instantly the sequence of events

 Cons :

 The only cons of using Promises could be the difficulty to fully understand how it work and how to properly use them.

+I would say that a super-set of promises is a set of promises with other sub-sets of promises.
+Groups of classified promises.

-3. Which non programmable parts of the graphics pipeline can be used to speed up rendering and improve performance.
-Please give examples.
+**3. Which non programmable parts of the graphics pipeline can be used to speed up rendering and improve performance.
+Please give examples.**

+After some research, I would say the rasterization and interpolation parts.

+An example would be to have a more efficient gaussian blur with linear sampling : [see this link](http://rastergrid.com/blog/2010/09/efficient-gaussian-blur-with-linear-sampling/)

-4. Pick three design patterns that are in your opinion most useful for game development, describe them and write a short example how would you use them in development process.
+**4. Pick three design patterns that are in your opinion most useful for game development, describe them and write a short example how would you use them in development process.**

-5. Explain Redux design pattern.
+**5. Explain Redux design pattern.**

-6. What is game loop?
-What is FPS?
+**6. What is game loop?
+What is FPS?**

-7. Write code to convert an array of strings to an array of the lengths of those strings – use JS ES6 or TS
+**7. Write code to convert an array of strings to an array of the lengths of those strings – use JS ES6 or TS**

-8. Write code to sum an array of numbers – use JS ES6 or TS
+**8. Write code to sum an array of numbers – use JS ES6 or TS**

 ***